 There are typically two types of underwater detectors for both beginners and experienced metal and treasure hunters:

 Sand, wet salt and soil minerals do not affect pulse induction metal detectors.
-These detectors are sensitive to precious metals and works by transmitting electronic pulses in the ground.
+These detectors are sensitive to precious metals and work by transmitting electronic pulses in the ground.
 Pulse induction metal detectors are best suited for use in saltwater and for diving.
 They are very effective when it comes to deep waters.
 However, this underwater metal detector does not have the capability to separate trash from useless objects and might be sometimes misleading.

 Still wondering why you should invest in an underwater metal detector?
 Here are a few differences that separate the two:

 When it comes to hunting for metals or rather precious metals, you need to identify the best spots that you could have higher chances of having your harvest.
 Areas that have a lot of activities are a great target and are highly recommended.

 These areas would include surfing areas, docks, beach areas, diving holes or piers.
 Places where there is a diving board also makes it very ideal for metal detecting since many pieces are generally lost in saturated areas where there are a lot of activities.
 Areas that have fewer people should be given less priority on the other hand.

 Most brands available in the market that produces metal detecting devices offer also an underwater metal detector.
 They vary in the strengths and extent of use when compared to one another and they might have almost the same features when it comes to actual performance.